Uberspace/lab/source/guide_ghost.rst

      "host": "0.0.0.0"
    },

-Kill and restart Ghost (also check the restartet process with second command):
+Kill and restart Ghost (also check the restarted process with second command):

 .. code-block:: console